 How To Plan Your Meals + Free Weekly Meal Planner Printable

-I love planning my meals in advance.
-It helps me to stay on track with healthy eating habits and saves me a ton of time (and nerves!) when trying to decide what’s for dinner and while shopping for groceries.
+I love planning my meals.
+It helps me to stay on track with healthy eating habits and saves me a ton of time (+ nerves!) when I try to decide what’s for dinner or while I’m shopping for groceries.

 Meal planning, however, helped me to improve this part of my life a lot and I think it can help your life too.

 Why It’s Important To Plan Your Meals

 I believe the most important reason to plan your meals is health.
 Period.
-Nothing else is as important.
+Nothing else is as essential.

 However, there are a ton of meal planning benefits that aren’t related to health!

-Once I started planning my own meals, these things changed in my life:
+Once I started planning my meals, here’s what happened in my life:

 - I stopped throwing out expired ingredients that I didn’t use up (it’s horrible, I know… I’m completely ashamed of it and just want to forget about it).

 - I managed to eat a very clean and healthy diet, just like I always wanted.

-- I was able to coordinate the meals with my partner, to make sure both of us is happy with the food choice.
+- I was able to coordinate the meals with my partner to make sure both of us are happy with the food choices we made.

-- Even when I was tired, I always knew what I am going to cook so no more energy was wasted on googling recipes.
+- Even when I was tired, I always knew what I am going to cook – no more energy was wasted on googling meal recipes.

-- I saved a lot of money since I wasn’t buying too much food, unnecessary food or food for “just in case someone comes over”.
+- I saved a lot of money since I wasn’t buying too much unnecessary food or food for “just in case someone comes over.”

 How To Plan Your Meals

-Meal planning is actually really simple, but one thing is important – you have to develop a habit of sitting down for 15-20 minutes every Sunday (or Monday morning) and thinking of what meals would suit your week best.
+Meal planning is simple, but one thing is essential – you have to develop a habit of sitting down for 15-20 minutes every Sunday (or Monday morning) and thinking of meals that would suit your week best.

-I love to scroll through Pinterest to see if there’s anything I like or simply decide on my favorite healthy meals and write them down.
+I love to scroll through Pinterest to see if there’s anything I like.
+Otherwise, I simply decide on my favorite healthy meals and write them down.

 If my partner wants to eat something else, we try to think of two meals with similar ingredients to make sure we’re not buying too many products that we can physically use up until they expire.